openmsi/openmsistream_short_course/README.md

 The third document ("xrd_analysis") lists commands you can use to upload files to the example XRD analysis topic and run the example XRDAnalysisStreamProcessor program.

+The fourth document("openmsistream_cheatsheet") provides comprehensive guidance on utilizing the two primary OpenMSIStream modules for data consumption and production: DataFileDownloadDirectory and DataFileUploadDirectory.
+The document delves into the intricacies of running the programs, configuring files, and interpreting the required arguments.

 ## config_files

 This folder holds some config files we'll need to run OpenMSIStream programs.